m4ttsch/omscs-notes-notes/information-security/mandatory-access-control.md

 A label contains a sensitivity level and a compartment that describes what kind of data is contained in the document.

-Let’s consider two different documents, which contain information about various arms stockpiles.
+Let's consider two different documents, which contain information about various arms stockpiles.

 One document may have the label `(TS, {nuclear, chemical})`, identifying it as a top secret document concerned with nuclear and chemical weapons.